Nitya-Aishwarya/fraud-credit-card-detection/README.md

 ## Project Pipeline
 The project pipeline can be briefly summarized in the following four steps:

-- ### Data Understanding:
-  Here, we need to load the data and understand the features present in it.
+- **Data Understanding**:Here, we need to load the data and understand the features present in it.
 This would help us choose the features that we will need for your final model.
 - ### Exploratory data analytics (EDA):
 Normally, in this step, we need to perform univariate and bivariate analyses of the data, followed by feature transformations, if necessary.
 For the current data set, because Gaussian variables are used, we do not need to perform Z-scaling.
 However, you can check if there is any skewness in the data and try to mitigate it, as it might cause problems during the model-building phase.
 - ### Train/Test Split: